programmiri/gatsby-timeship/emails/003/a_cat_a_hat_a_parrot.md

 «Here!» Says Ruby.

 «Hmm....
 You are going to find a PiRATE_PRiNCESS in the far future and bring her here to stop murderous Mary's Mad Masterplan.
 Clever....
 Clever....
 Ok.
-So we need to add code....
-Firstly I'll put Res-the-cat and Kiwi on my .json( hatlike this.
+So you need to add code....
+I'll give you two tasks.
+Firstly I'll put Res-the-cat and Kiwi on my .json( hat like this.
 Kiwi holds the message and the PiRATE_PRiNCESS like this.
 How would you code that?!
 Hmmm....» Says Captain Json.

 «Øøøh.... like this?» Says Ruby.

 ( // codesnippet)

+   res.json({ message: message, princess: PIRATE_PRINCESS })

 «Yes!
-Secondly, if your TimeShip lands in the wrong city or year you will not find a PiRATE_PRiNCESS, only get the message- Now code it!
-AH!
+Secondly, if your TimeShip lands in the wrong city or year you will not find a PiRATE_PRiNCESS, only send the message.
+Now code it!
+YARR!
 Lizabeth!
-Welcome!
-YARR!
-If you eat this new _ _ _ _ and tell me honestly how it tastes to you, I would be honored to give you my .json( hat.» Says Captain Json.
+Welcoooome and if you eat this new _ _ _ _ and tell me honestly how it tastes to you, I would be honored to give you my .json( hat.» Says Captain Json.

 «Deal!
-Munc-Munch-Munch!» Says Lizabeth.
+Munch-Munch-Munch!» Says Lizabeth.

 «Finished!
 Look!» Says Ruby.

 ( // codesnippet)

+src / api / time-travel.js

+const PIRATE_PRINCESS = {
+ birthYear: "2015",
+ hairColor: "blond",
+ nickName: "Lilly",
+ identifier: "userId",
+}

+export default function timeTravelHandler(req, res) {
+ const { location } = req.params
+ const { year } = req.query
+ const message = `You time-travelled to ${location}, in year ${year}`

+ if (location === "oslo" && year === "2026") {
+   res.json({ message: message, princess: PIRATE_PRINCESS })
+ } else {
+   res.send(message)
+ }
+}

-«That look good!
-Run it!» Says Captain Json.
+«Now run it!» Says Captain Json.

 ( // browser)

+http://localhost:8000/api/time-travel/oslo?year=2026 result {"message":"You landed in oslo, year 2026","princess":{"birthYear":"2015","hairColor":"blond","nickName":"Lilly"}}

+«Her I ask for the wrong year.» Says Ruby.

+http://localhost:8000/api/time-travel/oslo?year=2023 result “You landed in oslo, year 2023”

+«Your Gatsby function is LOOKING sharp!» Says Captain Json.

-«Shall we get my TimeShip into prod?» Says Ruby.
+«Shall we get my whole TimeShip deployed?» Says Ruby.

-«Yes we shall Ruby!» Says Captain Json climbing the rooftops towards the pink and yellow TimeShip on Lizabeths rooftop.
+«Yes!
+We.
+Shall.
+Ruby!» Says Captain Json climbing the rooftops towards the pink and yellow TimeShip on Lizabeths rooftop.

-«Don't you want to know that your new _ _ _ _ tasted delicious?» Says Lizabeth.

-«Thanks!
-I wanna see this puppy float to the far future!» Says Captain Json climbing aboard Ruby's TimeShip and writing furiously on a piece of paper and climbing back out.

-«Knock!
-Knock!»

-«Who's there!?» Says Ruby.

-«OH!
-No!
-It's the Sheriff knocking at my door downstairs.
-Behind him is Fulvia "The Fox" Renard and a pack of her wolfy backend buddies.» Says Lizabeth.

-«Why must Foxy Fulvia stop us now!
-We're SOOO close!» Says Ruby.

-«YOU can still go.» Says Lizabeth.

-«Without you?
-Getting you out of horrible house arrest for good is The Whole Point!» Says Ruby.

-«Well we were too slow.
-Super spy Renard was faster at finding fake proof to lock me up in the Tower.» Says Lizabeth.

-«I might as well let myself be lock up with you, we failed.» Ruby sits down on the tiny deck of her.

-«» Says Lizabeth.
-«» Says Ruby.
-«» Says Freddie Catsby.
-«» Says Captain Json.
-«» Says Captain Swizec.
-«» Croaks Kiwi.

-( // illustration: RUBY’S rooftop TiMESHiP, London Bridge 1554)
- ( // codesnippet)